-ADJUST THE BRIGHTNESS - See "Using the Display" in the Dell Inspiron Help file for instructions on adjusting the brightness.
-To access help, see "Finding Information for Your Computer" on page 17.
+ADJUST THE BRIGHTNESS - See the Dell Inspiron Help file for instructions on adjusting the brightness.
+To access the help file, see page 16.

-MOVE THE SUBWOOFER AWAY FROM THE COMPUTER OR MONITOR -

-If your external speaker system includes a subwoofer, ensure that the subwoofer is at least 60 cm (2 ft) away from the computer or external monitor.
+MOVE THE SUBWOOFER AWAY FROM THE COMPUTER OR MONITOR - If your external speaker system includes a subwoofer, ensure that the subwoofer is at least 60 cm (2 ft) away from the computer or external monitor.